jevegabriones/CONDOR/README.md

 Getting Started
 ===============
 1. Download the example data from https://github.com/jevegabriones/CONDOR
-2. Load the digitalized tree-ring example in RStudio using the ".jpg" and ".Rdata" files, which contain the tree-ring points detected.
+2. Load the digitalized tree-ring example in RStudio using the ".jpg" and ".Rdata" files containing the tree-ring points detected.
 3. Load the identified tree rings in RStudio using the provided Rdata file.

 Dataset Description